Random121/Retcheck/README.md

 eyestep_util.h contains functions for manipulating all things memory.
+It has been fully built to handle and support memory editing in both external (.exe) applications and DLL's.

 You can place untraceable hooks with smooth adaption to the surrounding instructions.